How recruiters can improve diversity in the tech industry

 • Mindfulness practices: Incorporating mindfulness practices into the daily routine can enhance a recruiter’s ability to remain present, conscious, and objective.

-On the procedural front, tech recruiters must take tangible steps to ensure that their hiring processes are as unbiased as possible.
-Here is a list of some of the best ways a recruiter can achieve this:
+Tech recruiters must take tangible steps to ensure hiring processes are as unbiased as possible.
+Here are some ways a recruiter can achieve this:

 • Structured interviews: Implementing structured interviews, where every candidate is asked the same set of questions in the same order, helps to ensure that each person is assessed based on the same criteria.